HackerDom/ctf-cloud/cloud/README.md

 packer init image.pkr.hcl
 packer build -var "api_token=dop_v1_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX" image.pkr.hcl
 ```

+This command builds a typical image with docker-compose and single service.
+Also the packer adapts the image for cloud: enables password authentication in SSH and sets apropriate network mask.
+The root password and the network address will be set automatically on the first run, if the distro is Ubuntu.
+For other distros some tweaks will be needed, see USERDATA\_TEMPLATE constant in cloud_master/files/api_srv/create_team_instance.py.

 The ID of snapshot can be obtained with ```python3 cloud_master/files/api_srv/list_all_snapshots.py```.
 This ID will be needed on next step.